 Description: KMAP aims to reduce poverty in Kenya by enabling poor people to benefit from better functioning markets, and by building greater awareness among influential decision makers of how markets can work better for the poor.

-Activities: Jessica was an integrated part of team measuring results of the M4P programme KMAP, at the NGO Kenya Markets Trust, run by Adam Smith International.
-She coordinated the baseline research study (consisting of a quantitative survey, qualitative focus group discussions, and capacity assessments of market actors) for the KMAP Media intervention.
-She constructed results chains and monitoring plans for KMAP's intervention in the seed sector, in accordance with the DCED Standard.
-She also facilitated a Learning from Failure initiative, and coordinated a Voices from the Field report to promote organizational change and the strengthening of KMT's learning culture.
+Activities: Jessica was an integral part of the results measurement team.
+She coordinated the baseline research study (consisting of a quantitative survey, qualitative focus group discussions, and capacity assessments of market actors) for the KMAP media intervention.
+She constructed results chains and monitoring plans for KMAP's intervention in the seed sector, in line with the DCED Standard.

 (Engineers Without Borders and USAID) - Market Development Researcher